United Kingdom Company Incorporation Services 2026

 - Articles of Association – a set of written rules governing how the company will be operated and managed.

-6. File with Companies Hous
+Step 6: File with Companies House

 Submit the incorporation application to Companies House, either online or via paper form.
 Upon approval, Companies House issues a Certificate of Incorporation, confirming the company’s legal existence and providing its official registration number.

-7. Register with HMRC
+Step 7: Register with HMRC

 After incorporation, companies must register with HM Revenue and Customs (HMRC) for Corporation Tax within three months of starting business activities.
 Depending on the operations, additional registrations, such as VAT or PAYE (for employers), may also be required.

-8. Complete Post-Incorporation Requirements
+Step 8: Complete Post-Incorporation Requirements

 Once the company is established, several post-incorporation tasks should be completed, including: